Lolland, Falster, Møn

 It is recommended to use the Nature Agency’s folder about Møns Klint that is available in English and can be downloaded here.
 With the map, it is easy to find the most interesting bird-watching sites, for example:

 1) Store Klint.
 From the large car park (where there is a parking fee) at Store Klint and the Geo-Center, a stairway leads down to the beach.
-The peregrine usually nests on a ledge of the cliff north of the stairway.
+The peregrine usually nests in a little cave at the top of the cliff north of the stairway.
 It can also be seen from the beach at the bottom of the cliff, and is often seen flying over the rest of the area.
 From the car park, the tarmac road and several small marked paths lead further into the south part of the wood.

 2) Aborrebjerg at Jydelejet is one of the best spots for watching spring migration, especially raptors.

-3) Høvblege is also a popular site for watching spring migration.
+4) Høvblege is also a popular site for watching spring migration and for enjoying the fine view and exceptional landscapes.
 The first (and only) Rüppell’s warbler ever seen in Denmark was spotted here in 1993 together with a subalpine warbler, and the area housed the last confirmed breeding pair of barred warbler in Denmark in 1998.

 There is a comprehensive and state-of-the-art exhibition about Møns Klint's history, biology and geology at the Geo-Center next to the car park at Store Klint.
 There are also a cafeteria and toilets in the building, and at the reception desk one can purchase a bird check-list for Klinteskoven.
 At Havrelukke in the north part of the wood between Store Klint and the entrance to the wood is a smaller car park, from where there are marked paths leading off.